-The four outputs are defined as follows (refer to Figure 38):
+The four outputs are defined as follows (Figure 40):

-- AUTOMATIC RESULTS OUTPUT The configured port produces an output to automatically print the moisture results. - MANUAL RESULTS OUTPUT Produces a printout for the configured port of the results by pressing the Print key.
+- AUTOMATIC RESULTS OUTPUT The configured port produces an output to automatically print the moisture results. - MANUAL RESULTS OUTPUT Produces a printout for the configured port of the results by selecting the Print key.
 Repeatedly selecting the Print key results in duplicate copies. - ERROR REPORT OUTPUT The configured port produces a printout of errors occurring during internal self checks.
-Out of limit errors of measured results do not print. - SETUP AND TEST OUTPUT The configured port produces a printout of setup and test data by pressing the Print key. - Once editing is complete, press the Previous Page key to return to the Communications menu and for the next selection.
+Out of limit errors of measured results do not print. - SETUP AND TEST OUTPUT The configured port produces a printout of setup and test data by selecting the Print key.

+2. Once editing is complete, select the Previous Page key to return to the Communications menu and for the next selection.